-Cameron Buckley is an intermedia artist working in just about every digital medium he can get his hands on.
-He is a current MFA Candidate at Indiana University in Digital Art.
+Cameron Buckley is a Memphis-based media artist working in just about every digital and physical medium he can get his hands on.
+He received his BA in Film Studies from The University of Tulsa and his MFA in Digital Art from Indiana University.
+He is an instructor at Arkansas State University.
 He co-founded Paper-Thin, a virtual art archive.

 Nothing in our world actually touches.
 Two electrons will hover around each other, endlessly dancing unimaginably close yet distant, like teens at a church dance.
 It’s only by realizing the absolute separation of all things in our reality can we begin to understand our context in this space, and art’s function and relation to ourselves.
 We danced and performed with shadows by the cave fires to create worlds beyond our own.
 We wanted the performances to be remembered, so we painted them on the walls.
 We wanted the paintings to be immortal, so we made museums to house them.
 But in all this preservation and exhibition we lost the dance and the shadow and the fire.
 The experience disappeared with the white walls and frames and placards.
 We act like these frames are portals to other existences, but we are just as distant from them as we are from our own reality.
 In the museum, the world is meant to disappear, and the work remains alone and decontextualized, like a film in a dark theater.
 My work is like watching a movie on an airplane, and you’re stuck in the middle seat.
 The child screaming next to you is just as important as the film on the screen.
 Where art movements and -isms find the next thing to sample, elevate, and preserve, I sit digging through the discarded, hunting for the rinds and peelings.
 I’m writing the apocrypha of our perception.
 I’m searching for all the little things we forgot about.
 The things we forgot we forgot about.
 But that experience, that memory, is still distant and impossible.
 I work in this contradiction.
 I fake it.